Products to Enhance Sustainability

 Based on internal criteria, SEKISUI CHEMICAL Group launched a product system to certify and register products that contribute significantly to the solving of issues in a bid to promote the creation and expansion of products that contribute to the solving of issues in the natural environment.

-SEKISUI CHEMICAL Group is working diligently to further create and supply problem-solving products.
+SEKISUI CHEMICAL Group is promoting the creation and greater use of problem-solving products.
 We have also reaffirmed that the SDGs and our goals are one in the same.

 • 08-02